 Skip to main content

-View incidents
+View incidents (Northstar)

 Incidents represent major security issues that you need to investigate.
-Contrast creates incidents automatically when observes at least one exploited or suspicious attack event and the score (based on CVSS v4) exceeds seven.
+Contrast creates incidents automatically when it observes at least one exploited or suspicious attack event and the score (based on CVSS v4) exceeds seven.

 Steps